Using Commensurabilities and Orbit Structure to Understand Barred Galaxy Evolution: Methods

 Both simulations presented here have $N_{\rm disc}=10^6$ and $N_{\rm halo}=10^7$, the number of particles in the disc and halo component, respectively.
 The disc particles have equal mass.
 We employ a `multimass' scheme for the halo to increase the number of particles in the vicinity of the disc.
 The procedure to generate a multimass halo is as follows.

 Let $n_{\rm halo}(r)$ be the desired number density profile for halo particles and $\rho_{\rm halo}(r)$ be the desired halo mass density.
-We use Eddington inversion \citep{binney08} to obtain the corresponding number and mass distribution functions, $f_{\rm number}$ and $f_{\rm mass}$.
-We realize a phase-space point by first selecting random variates in energy $E$ and angular momentum $L$ by the acceptance-rejection technique from the distribution $f_{number}$.
+We solve the Abel integral equation using a generalised Osipkov-Merritt parametrisation as a function of $E$ and $L$ \citep{binney08} to obtain the corresponding number and mass distribution functions $f_{\rm number}$ and $f_{\rm mass}$\footnote{In the particular realisations for this paper, we define the anisotropy radius $r_a=\infty$, such that finding the distribution functions reduces to the standard Eddington inversion.
+However, our approach does not require this choice.}.
+We realise a phase-space point by first selecting random variates in energy $E$ and angular momentum $L$ by the acceptance-rejection technique from the distribution $f_{\rm number}$.
 Then, the orientation of the orbital plane and the radial phase of the orbit are chosen by uniform variates from their respective ranges.
 This determines position and velocity.
-Finally, we choose the mass of the particle to be $m=(M_{\rm halo}/N_{\rm halo}) f_{\rm mass}(E, L)/f_{\rm number}(E, L)$.
+Finally, we set the mass of the particle, $m=(M_{\rm halo}/N_{\rm halo}) f_{\rm mass}(E, L)/f_{\rm number}(E, L)$.
 We choose a target number density profile for our simulation particles $n_{\rm halo}\propto r^{-\alpha}$ with $\alpha=2.5$.

 The number density of particles in the inner halo, $r<0.05R_{\rm vir}(=5R_d)$, is improved by roughly a factor of 100, making the mass of the average halo particle in the vicinity of the disc equal to that of the disc particles.
 This is equivalent to using $10^9$ equal mass halo particles.
 For the basis-function expansion, this implies a higher signal to noise ratio for halo coefficients that affect the gravitational field in the vicinity of the disc.